Medically reviewed by Drugs.com. Last updated on Mar 5, 2022.

 - Strenuous exercise

 - Hot baths or saunas

-Ocular rosacea is common in people with rosacea, although you can also have eye rosacea without the skin being involved.
+Ocular rosacea is common in people with skin rosacea, although you can also have ocular rosacea without the skin being involved.
 Skin rosacea affects more women than men, and ocular rosacea affects men and women equally.
-Some studies suggest that among people with rosacea, those who blush easily may be more likely to also develop eye symptoms.
+It's also more common in fair-skinned people of Celtic and Northern European origin.

 Here's some information to help you prepare for your appointment.